pmontrasio/newton-says/README.md

 A working version is provided in this repository but refer to [astronomical-almanac-js](https://github.com/pmontrasio/astronomical-almanac-js) for the latest one.

-Building, running and deploying
+Configuring, building, running and deploying
 -------------------------------

+Configuration: edit the facebook meta tags at the beginning of ```index.html```, especially the app id: you want to use your one, start at https://developers.facebook.com/apps

-There is nothing to build.
+Build: there is nothing to build.

 The prerequisites to running the web app locally and to deploying it on a remote server are